 Side Effects & SafetyWhen taken by mouth: Omega-6 fatty acids are LIKELY SAFE when consumed by adults and children over the age of 12 months as part of the diet in amounts between 5% and 10% of daily calories.
 However, there is not enough reliable information available to know if omega-6 fatty acids are safe to use as medicine.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Omega-6 fatty acids are LIKELY SAFE when consumed as part of the diet in amounts between 5% and 10% of daily calories.
 Higher intakes are POSSIBLY UNSAFE as they might increase the risk of having a very small infant or having a child with eczema.
-There isn't enough reliable information about the safety of taking omega-6 fatty acid supplements if you are pregnant or breast-feeding.
+There isn't enough reliable information to know if omega-6 fatty acid supplements are safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 High triglycerides (a type of fat): Omega-6 fatty acids can raise triglyceride levels.
 Do not use omega-6 fatty acids if your triglycerides are too high.